ninablin/nina-academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Hi I am Nina Bing Lin, a senior undergrad at UCLA studying Mathematics of Computation, Undergraduate Researcher at UCLA Department of Electrical and Computer Engineering.
+Hi I am Nina, a senior undergrad at UCLA studying Mathematics of Computation, Undergraduate Researcher at UCLA Department of Electrical and Computer Engineering and also a passionate programmer.
 I'm actively seeking winter and spring 2021 internship and full-time opportunities for entry-level SWE and web development jobs with positive social impacts and meaningful projects.
 You can reach me at bingsz1370@ucla.edu.